dtmtec/massive/README.md

   process.enqueue_next
 ```

-Now the `CacheFriendsStep` is enqueued in the Resque queue.
-When it is run by a Resque worker it will split the processing into a number of jobs based on the step `limit_ratio`.
+Now the `CacheFriendsStep` is enqueued in a ActiveJob queue.
+When it is run by a worker it will split the processing into a number of jobs based on the step `limit_ratio`.
 This  `limit_ratio` could be defined like this:

 ```ruby
   class CacheFriendsStep < Massive::Step